Chinese language : Lesson 2

 To ask someone their name you can say:

 What is your name?.
 In response you say 我叫 wǒ jiào followed by your name.

 We have been careful to avoid introducing too many things at one time.
-Although we have used the pinyin tone marks above the vowels we have not formally introducing them.
-Our language introduction has a section on the pinyin tones but they are so important that they are listed again here.
+Although we have used the pinyin tone marks above the vowels we have not formally introduced them (Our language introduction does have a section on the pinyin tones but they are so important that they are listed again here).
 In Chinese getting the tones correct is just as important as getting consonants right, they are a part of the language not an optional extra.
 Most of the consonant sounds can be followed by any of the four tones, using the wrong tone gives the wrong word.

 |1||First: (-) level high tone||青 qīng||Blue / green.
 Qinghai province is named after the color of its lake|